RWS/studio-api-docs/apiconcepts/translationmemory/looping_through_the_folders.md

 ```
 ***

-After all files of the given folder have been processed accordingly, the function needs to re-trigger itself, so that any files in a sub-folder (if applicable) can be processed.
-The boolean `processSubFolders` parameter determines whether the recursion should be triggered or not.
-If this parameter is `False`, then only the main path will be processed.
+After the method processes all files in the current folder, it calls itself again so that any files in subfolders can be processed.
+The Boolean `processSubFolders` parameter controls whether recursion runs.
+If this parameter is `False`, only the root path is processed.
 # [C#](#tab/tabid-5)
 ```cs
 // Self-recursion to loop through the folder structure until